 Due to scheduling constraints, students usually do not qualify to enroll in a Vo-Tech program until their Junior Year when they have completed half of their graduation requirements.
 The students take four (4) courses at Pope John Paul II for one-half of the school day and complete the remainder of the day at the Vo-Tech School.
-The complementary course of study provides three (3) credits per year, and will qualify the student for a High School Diploma while giving the student entry-level skills in specific trades.
+The complementary course of study provides three (3) credits per year, and will qualify the student to earn a High School Diploma from Pope John Paul II High School while simultaneously giving the student entry-level skills in specific trades.
 Because of the uniqueness of the Vo-Tech time shared program, a student may not always be able to obtain the subjects or program level that he/she has requested from either school.
 Participation in Vo-Tech Programs is contingent upon the school district of residence.